sotoseattle/workshops/README.md

 Visualization
 =============

-Ryan Davis has been generous enough to add the following ...
+Ryan Davis will add a small utility class to visualize GoL so we can focus on getting the rules implementation right.

-You can find the code inside the folder ``coding_tools/gol_visualization/".
-Check the README file to see how to use it with your code.
+You will find the code inside the folder ``coding_tools/gol_visualization/" in the next few days.

 Constraints
 ============